 The "What DevRel roles do you need?" section outlines our likely short-term hiring plan of Developer Educator, Community Programmes Manager, a Developer Advocate, and ideally a Technical Writer.
 Beyond that, I can see a few growth opportunities:

-- More Developer Educators: I see the benefit of more Developer Educators joining the team to ensure that we have content that enables developers to deploy, maintain, scale, integrate, and extend (see plugins) the PostHog open-source platform.
+- More Developer Educators: I see the benefit of more Developer Educators joining the team to ensure that we have content that enables developers to deploy, maintain, scale, integrate, and extend (see apps) the PostHog open-source platform.
 As we grow, I can see people in these roles specializing in either existing customer education (Activation) or using educational content to reach new developers (Acquisition).
 A rotation schedule†† could be implemented to ensure opportunities to maintain a broad skillset exist.

 - Developer Advocates for external communities: As we identify key external communities, there's a definite benefit to having developer advocates focused on them.
 At Nexmo/Vonage, we hired programming language developer advocates (JS, Python, Ruby, PHP, C# .NET, Java etc.) because we believed a communications API platform has potential value to most developers.
 At PostHog, the advocacy roles are more likely to be focused on: